 Soy sauce is one of those things most of us only buy every few years and rarely use.
 After all, it takes a long time to finish a bottle as we only use a little bit each time.
 So, how long does soy sauce last?

 Being fermented, soy sauce does not go bad unless improperly stored.
 Unopened, soy sauce can last indefinitely.
-Once opened, the flavor will be optimum for 6 months if stored in a cool or dry place at room temperature, but refrigerated, the flavor can remain optimum for 2 to 3 years.
+Once opened, the flavor will be optimum for 6 months if stored in a cool or dry place at room temperature, but when refrigerated, the flavor can remain optimum for 2 to 3 years.

 In this article, we’ll learn a lot more about soy sauce, a condiment used in most Asian countries and several parts of the world.
 It is believed to have originated in 300 A.D. as a preservative.